ilotoki0804/pydecotools/README.md

 ## Summary

-This library offers a selection of tools that can be used advantageously when employing decorators.
+This library offers tools that can be used when employing decorators.

 <!-- ## Motivation -->